Are you thinking of developing your first interactive touchscreen experience?

 Once you have a better idea of what you want to achieve with an interactive, it’s time to take a good look at all of your options.
 What might be the best way to achieve your goals?

 At this stage in the process, try not to focus on one particular piece of technology, but take the opportunity to be creative, explore ideas and get a better idea of the kind of experience you want to create with your interactive.

 For example, will it be immersive with a surrounding space that’s guaranteed to attract a attention?
 Do you want the experience to be connected to the physical world so picking up an object triggers an action on the touchscreen or does it need to work with other interactive content you may have?

 Will users be able to interact on their own or would it be better being a guided experience where a salesperson or other team member uses the experience with the customer?

 Maybe the interactive will mainly be an information portal which gives users access to all your valuable content.

 The interactive experience we created for the GSMA gave their customers access to hundreds of the latest documents, videos and resources which they could instantly email to themselves.

 Would creating a gamified experience have the right impact and leave the right impression?

 An interactive experience for Citrix that customers could win an Airwheel through

 These days, with so many innovative technologies, the sky’s the limit – so don’t put any limitations on your project in the early stages.
-(That’ll come later, once you speak to the right agency and they can tell you what’s possible)

 4. Put together a budget